pl018/project-manager-cli/README.md

 # Cursor Project Updater

-A utility script that automatically adds your current working directory to Cursor Project Manager.
+A utility script that automatically adds your current working directory to Cursor Project Manager, now with enhanced data management using UUIDs and an SQLite database.

 ## Features

 - Automatically registers current directory with Cursor Project Manager
+- **UUID-based Project Identification**: Each project is assigned a unique UUID, stored in a `.pyprojectid` file at the project root, ensuring persistent identity.
+- **SQLite Database Backend**: Project metadata is stored in a robust SQLite database (`project_manager_data.db` located in user's app data directory), preventing duplicates and enabling efficient data management.
+- **Automated `projects.json` Generation**: The `projects.json` file for Cursor Project Manager is automatically generated from the SQLite database.
 - Adds intelligent default tags (parent folder name)
 - Supports custom tags via command-line arguments
 - Option to add "folder" suffix to project names
 - Colored terminal output for better readability
-- **AI Tagging**: Analyzes your repository files to automatically generate relevant project tags (enabled by default)
+- **AI Tagging**: Analyzes your repository files to automatically generate relevant project tags, app name, and description (enabled by default).
-- Detailed logging with receipt of changes
+- **Per-Project Logging**: Detailed logging receipts are stored in UUID-named files (e.g., `<uuid>.log`) in the user's app data directory, providing a history of operations for each project.
+- **Test Mode**: `--test` flag allows running the script without making changes to the database, `.pyprojectid`, or `projects.json`, with logs directed to the console.

 ## Requirements

-- Python 3.6+
+- Python 3.7+ (due to `pathlib` usage and f-strings)
+- `pydantic` (for data validation)
-- termcolor package
+- `termcolor` package
-- requests package (for AI tagging)
+- `requests` package (for AI tagging)
-- python-dotenv package (for environment variable management)
+- `python-dotenv` package (for environment variable management)
 - OpenAI API key (for AI tagging feature)

 ## Installation